 The percentage of renter households within LMI categories was analyzed and approximately 69 percent of the unmet need is in the less than 80 percent LMI category.
 The unmet need for the LMI population is over \$734 million for renters.
 The unmet need by income category for renters in Houston is illustrated in the following table.
-This information informed the Multifamily Rental Program and the Small Rental Program, which are designed to provide funds for rehabilitation, reconstruction, and new construction of affordable rental homes for residents or in areas impacted by Hurricane Harvey.
-It also informed the Single Family Development and Homebuyer Assistance Programs, as some renters may transition into homeownership.

-Table 52: Renter Unmet Need by Income Category for City of Houston
+Table 49: Renter Unmet Need by Income Category for City of Houston